quidphp/site/README.md

 ## Requirement
 **QuidPHP/Site** requires the following:
 - PHP 7.3+
-- All other requirements specified in [quidphp/core](https://github.com/quidphp/core)
+- All requirements specified in [quidphp/core](https://github.com/quidphp/core)

 ## Dependency
 **QuidPHP/Site** has the following dependencies: